 - 1. Instructions for External Examiner: The question paper shall be divided in two sections.
 Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
 Answer to each question should not exceed 50 words normally. - 2.
 Section 'B' shall comprise 8 questions (2 questions from each unit).
-The students will be required to attempt four questions selecting one question from each unit. - 3.
-All questions will carry equal marks.
+The students will be required to attempt four questions selecting one question from each unit.

-DATA BASE MANAGEMENT SYSTEM PAPER CODE: 502-P6
+DATA BASE MANAGEMENT SYSTEMS PAPER CODE: 502-P6